 This action is being taken pursuant to Federal regulations printed in the Federal Register on November 13, 1986, concerning permits for activities in waters of the United States.
-These regulations state the U.S. Army Corps of Engineers' responsibility for regulating: structures or work in or affecting navigable waters of the United States under Section 10 of the Rivers and Harbors Act of 1899 (30 Stat.
+These regulations state the U.S. Army Corps of Engineers' responsibility for regulating structures or work in or affecting waters of the United States under Section 10 of the Rivers and Harbors Act of 1899 (30 Stat.
 1151; 33 U.S.C.
-403); and, discharges of dredged and/or fill material into waters of the United States under Section 404 of the Clean Water Act (33 U.S.C.
-1344).

-General Permits may be issued for a category or categories of activities when: (1) those activities are substantially similar in nature and cause only minimal individual and cumulative environmental impacts; or (2) the General Permit would result in avoiding unnecessary duplication of the regulatory control exercised by another Federal, State, or local agency, provided it has been determined that the environmental consequences of the action are individually and cumulatively minimal.
-The final decision regarding a determination that the proposed activities comply with the requirements for issuance of General Permits was made using information that is available for inspection at the offices of the Vicksburg District's Regulatory Division at 4155 Clay Street, Vicksburg, Mississippi 39183-3435 and the Memphis District's Regulatory Division at 167 North Main Street, Memphis, Tennessee 38103.
+403) and discharges of dredged and/or fill material into waters of the United States under Section 404 of the Clean Water Act (33 U.S.C.
+1344).General Permits may be issued for a category or categories of activities when: 1) those activities are substantially similar in nature and cause only minimal individual and cumulative environmental impacts; or (2) the General Permit would result in avoiding unnecessary duplication of the regulatory control exercised by another Federal, State, or local agency, provided it has been determined that the environmental consequences of the action are individually and cumulatively minimal.